tnemet/data_plan_reset/README.md

 # data_plan_reset
+Due to telecom provider restriction of download per session, I decided to automate process of renoval data limit by adding this script into OpenWrt system.
-Reset data plan by sending SMS code to telecom provider
+It will collect info about data transfered trough specified connection and then send SMS code to telecom provide so data limit is reseted.